Intro

 One common characteristic of various proverbs is the difficulty, almost impossibility, of determining their origin.
 Let’s take for example “the early bird catches the worm.”
 We can certainly date it back to the time when people mastered language and through it formulated their thoughts, but that is too broad of a scope.
 Similarly, we are unable to determine even approximately the place of the first utterance; we only know that someone somewhere was the first.
 And although the exact wording of the sentence across different nations or cultures may not have been word for word the same, the point remains.

-For comparison, the English say: “early bird, catches the worm,” the French: “l’avenir appartient à ceux qui se lèvent tôt” (the future belongs to those who rise early), while in the Czech Republic, it’s enough just to hop somewhere (word for word translate sounds like “morning bird further jumps”).
+For comparison, the English say: “early bird, catches the worm,” the French: “l’avenir appartient à ceux qui se lèvent tôt” (the future belongs to those who rise early), while in the Czech Republic, it’s enough just to hop somewhere (word for word translation sounds like “morning bird further jumps”).
 Naturally, there are also nations that do not have any similar variant of the proverb simply because early rising and subsequent work from dawn are normal to them.
 After all, why comment on the obvious?

 From the perspective of ethnographic-linguistic science studying proverbs (paremiology), this is considered a pivotal moment in the 3rd millennium of our era because at the time when proverbs were created, paremiology did not yet exist, and later, new proverbs ceased to be created.
 Linguists thus had no choice for centuries but to study the same established ones.
 Until now.

 The delegation always brought the sun with them, at least metaphorically, if not the actual one in the sky.
-Everyone liked to meet, communicate, trade with them, while knowing that neither of the pair would exceed the limit when their stay would become unpleasant.
+Everyone liked to meet, communicate, trade with them, while knowing that neither of the couple would exceed the limit when their stay would become unpleasant.
 They came from somewhere, with the sun, stayed for a while, and then disappeared somewhere unknown.

 -mj-